cuiyumeng-git/cuiyumeng-git.github.io/_pages/research.md

 - [Paper link.](https://doi.org/10.1287/mnsc.2025.01549)

 ### Do Asset Prices Help Predict Inflation?
 Evidence from Individual Stock Prices
-- *Journal of Business & Economic Statistics*, 2026, Forthcoming; ABS 4，SSCI JCR Q1
+- *Journal of Business & Economic Statistics*, 2026, 44(3), 1004–1017; ABS 4，SSCI JCR Q1
 - With Yongmiao Hong (UCAS), Naijing Huang (CUFE), Yicheng Wang (PKU)
 - Abstract: This paper revisits the predictive power of asset prices for inflation, focusing on individual stock prices rather than aggregate indices.
 Using a large panel data of firm-level stock prices and applying machine learning techniques, we demonstrate that individual stock prices significantly enhance the accuracy of inflation forecasts, particularly over medium- to long-term horizons and during periods of high inflationary and deflationary pressure.
 Compared to composite and industry-level stock indices, other aggregate asset prices, and Fama-French factors, individual stock prices contain valuable heterogeneous information, offering richer insights for inflation forecasting.
 These findings provide new empirical support for macro-finance theory, affirming the predictive value of asset prices from a micro-level perspective.
 - [Paper link.](https://doi.org/10.1080/07350015.2026.2654899)

 ## Working Paper
 ### Inflation Forecasting Information in Chinese Stock Prices: Evidence from a Micro-Level Perspective
-- Revise and Resubmit in _Economic Research Journal_
+- Revise and Resubmit in _Economic Research Journal_ (in Chinese)
 - With Naijing Huang (CUFE), Yongmiao Hong (UCAS), Yuqing Qi (CUFE)

 ### Revisiting the Meese-Rogoff Puzzle: Evidence from Financial Intermediaries
 - With Yongmiao Hong (UCAS), Naijing Huang (CUFE), Yicheng Wang (PKU)

+### Unlock Aggregate Signals from Financial Analyst
+- With Zeling Gao (CUFE), Naijing Huang (CUFE)

 ## Conferences
 ### International Conferences
+- The Third Global Doctoral Forum, Beijing China, 2026
 - The 13th World Congress of the Econometric Society (ESWC 2025), Seoul Korea, 2025
 - 2025 China Economics Society (CES) Dean Forum, Beijing China, 2025
 - Annual Conference of the International Association for Applied Econometrics (IAAE 2025), Torino Italy, 2025